Dr Huong Nguyen

 PhD, The University of Melbourne, Australia; Master of Education (Management), The University of Melbourne, Australia

-higher education; gender studies; culture; strategy; human resources management; research commercialization; organizational development; management education; university-business collaboration/engagement; university research capacity building; business schools; research management; research collaboration
+higher education; gender studies; culture; strategy; human resources management; research commercialization; organizational development; university-business collaboration/engagement; university research capacity building; research management; research collaboration; doctoral education; graduate employability; research engagement

 PhD candidate and honours supervision